 So Norfolk in Spring you will find events at Blickling Hall, Felbrigg Hall, Oxburgh Hall and Sheringham Park.
 It usually costs a nominal £2.50 or thereabout per person, even if you’re a National Trust member.
 And the added bonus with taking your children to one of these egg hunts is that all of these gardens are fabulous at this time of year so it’s a great day out for all the family.
 And unless it is very horrible weather, the events are always on.
 I told you Norfolk was an outdoorsy county!

-For more details of the Easter Egg hunts you need to go to the National Trust website.
-Here is the link for Blickling Hall East Egg Hunt.
+For more details of Easter events at Blickling Hall, you need to go to the National Trust website here.

 What a fabulous place to visit in the Spring and probably the best time to visit with the mass of rhododendrons and azaleas and it’s such a beautiful place to walk.